parsiti/parsiti.github.io/_pages/members.md

 layout: splash
 ---

-The `ParSiTi` project involves four research groups all situated in the Paris area, and whose research scopes cover a wide part of NLP.
+The `ParSiTi` project involves three parners for four research groups all situated in the Paris area, and whose research scopes cover a wide part of NLP.

+*Since Inria's Alpage project ended in 2016, its Paris 7 members joined the LLF and are attached for this project to the Inria's Almanach partner.*

 - [ALMAnaCH](https://team.inria.fr/almanach/fr/) : [Djamé Seddah](http://pauillac.inria.fr/~seddah/), Benoît Sagot and Éric de la Clergerie
 - [LIMSI](https://www.limsi.fr/fr/recherche/tlp/themes/topic5) : Guillaume Wisniewski, Alexandre Allauzen and François Yvon